PGIM: Not All Alternatives Are Alike

 The question is especially pressing at the beginning of 2017 because US broad equity indexes have done quite well for years, ever since the markets hit their crisis-driven bottom in March 2009.
 They've done well enough to raise the question: aren't they enough?
 Shouldn't lower cost traditional strategies, using equities on the one hand and fixed income on the other, produce results as satisfactory as one can obtain through higher-cost alt investments?

-The authors of the report are: Harsh Parikh, Vice President, and Tully Cheng, Director, respectively, of PGIM Institutional Advisory & Solutions.
-Parikh has a Ph.D. in finance from EDHEC Business School, and an MS in mathematical finance from the University of Southern California.
+The authors of the report are Harsh Parikh, Vice President, and Tully Cheng, Director, respectively, of PGIM Institutional Advisory & Solutions.
+Parikh has a Ph.D. in finance from EDHEC Business School and an MS in mathematical finance from the University of Southern California.
 Cheng has a fascinating background at the intersection of finance and medicine.
-He studied business administration at Boston University School of Management with a concentration in finance, and is the author of a scientific publication of Fourier analysis on medical data for epileptic patients.
+He studied business administration at Boston University School of Management with a concentration in finance and is the author of a scientific publication of Fourier analysis on medical data for epileptic patients.

 Not Necessarily Wrong